kennyfred/alx-system_engineering-devops/0x02-shell_redirections/README.md

-first line of a file
+third line of the file